darinama/Minecraft-Wiki/crafting.md

 You need 3 books and 6 planks.

 ## Enchanting table
 An enchanting table is another crafting station that allows you to enchant tools and armor.
-An enchanted item provides additional bonuses such as higher damage, protection or efficiency for example.
+An enchanted item provides additional bonuses such as higher damage, protection, or efficiency for example.
 <p align="center">
   <img src="./img/crafting/enchanting-table.png" width="380" height="180">
 </p>
 You need 4 obsidians, 2 diamonds, and 1 book.

-To enchant an item, you can place the item in the slot, place lapis lazuli in the other slot, and choose an enchantment on the right.
+To enchant an item in the enchanting table menu, you can place the item in the slot, place lapis lazuli in the other slot, and choose an enchantment on the right.

 ## Anvil
 An anvil is another crafting station that allows you to repair enchanted tools, rename items, or combine enchantments.